On the fundamentality of the radial acceleration relation for late-type galaxy dynamics: Observational data

 Each of these parameters is contained in the \ac{SPARC} database except for the gravitational field at the \ac{SPARC} galaxies' position, sourced by surrounding baryonic mass.
 This is calculated in~\cite{Chae_EFE2} and will allow us to assess whether $\gobs$ depends on the external field.
 At fixed internal mass distribution this would constitute a violation of the strong equivalence principle, as has been argued for by~\citet{Chae_EFE1, Chae_EFE2, Chae_EFE3}.
 We adopt the results assuming maximal clustering of unseen baryons with visible structures, which maximizes data agreement using the fitting function of~\citet{Chae2022}, as shown in~\citet{Chae_EFE2, Chae_EFE3}.
 The results assuming no clustering of unseen baryons are however very similar.
 The values of $\e$ are available for only $90$ galaxies in the \acl{SDSS} (\acs{SDSS};~\citealt{SDSS}) footprint; when including $\e$ as a feature, we fill the missing values with the median of the measured sample.

 We calculate the uncertainty of $\gbar$ and $\gobs$ as

-where the numerical factors in $\delta \gbar$ correspond to the mass-to-light ratio uncertainties~\citep{SPARC}.
-We assume no statistical uncertainty on the velocity components; however, the calculation in~\cite{SPARC} requires a disk thickness which is expected to introduce unmodelled uncertainty to the baryonic velocities at the $\sim 10-15$ per cent level (F. Lelli, priv. comm.).
+where the numerical factors in $\delta \gbar$ correspond to the mass-to-light ratio uncertainties.
+We assume no further uncertainty on the velocity components; however, the calculation in~\cite{SPARC} requires a disk thickness which is expected to introduce unmodelled uncertainty to the baryonic velocities at the $\sim 10-15$ per cent level in the innermost region (F. Lelli, priv. comm.).
+These uncertainties dominate those from other sources such as the covariances across \acp{RC} due to HI interferometry and the integral equations used to calculate $V_{\rm disk}$ and $V_{\rm bulge}$~\citep{SPARC,Lelli2023_MassModels}.
 We propagate the uncertainty as $\delta\log \gbar = \delta \gbar / \left(\gbar \ln 10\right)$ and similarly for $\delta \log \gobs$.